redis/go-redis/README.md

 ## Run the test
 go-redis will start a redis-server and run the test cases.

-The paths of redis-server bin file and redis config file is definded in `main_test.go`:
+The paths of redis-server bin file and redis config file are definded in `main_test.go`:
 ```
 var (
 	redisServerBin, _  = filepath.Abs(filepath.Join("testdata", "redis", "src", "redis-server"))